Tuesday, June 30, 2015

 “Why do you have to dress like that?” her father asked.
 Then, he let out a loud burp.
 Scarlett was so embarrassed by his belching.
 “Can’t you just take your gifts, eat some turkey, and stop being wacko?” her father said to her.

 “I was trying to have fun, Dad!”
-Scarlett said, as her face filled with tears.
+Scarlett said.
+Tears welled in her eyes.
 She ran from the dining table into her room and locked the door.
 She would rather sing Christmas songs alone on her bed than put up with the bullying.
 After a nap, she returned to the dining table.
 Her three brothers and two sisters still crammed their faces with turkey, stuffing, and cranberries.

 Looking across the table, the Lee family was not exactly a storybook lesson in Christmas love.
 Scarlett’s parents hadn’t held hands in years, and her siblings were rowdy and wild.

-Scarlett’s teachers and grandparents knew that she was filled with joy despite the turmoil.
+Despite the turmoil, Scarlett’s teachers and grandparents knew she was full of joy.
 She loved mornings and woke up every day grateful for a whole new day ahead, but the rest of the Lee family was usually less than gracious.
 This Christmas was no different.

-When Scarlett turned around, Nathan ran his remote-control car all throughout the kitchen and smashed it into the wall.
+When Scarlett turned around, Nathan smiled at her and ran his remote-control car all throughout the kitchen and smashed it into the wall.
 Then, he backed it up and ran it over Scarlett’s pointy elf shoes.
 Then, he threw his leftover food at the wall, just to make a mess.

 “Ouch!
 Watch where you’re going with that car!”
 Scarlett yelled at Nathan.
 He let go of the car controller and dove in her direction.
 He wrestled her to the ground.

-In the background, the kitchen television was blaring with the news of a car hijacking, and rap music blasted from the living room speakers.
-Scarlett felt gross listening to all the noise.
+In the background, the kitchen television was blaring with the news of a robbery, and rap music blasted from the living room speakers.
+Scarlett felt drained listening to all the noise.

 The worst was when she was snowed in with them for days during a storm and could not go anywhere.
 This happened at least once or twice a year, as it snowed more in her hometown of Houghton, Michigan, than most places.